In 2022, HBO Max is no longer the new kid on the block.

 HBO Max devices and apps: how can you stream it?(opens in new tab)

-Here are officially supported devices you can use with HBO Max.
-There's no limit to how many devices you can use with the streaming service, but for security reasons, the number of simultaneous streams permitted is capped.
+Here is the list of officially supported devices you can use with HBO Max.
+There's no limit to how many devices you can use with the streaming service, but for security reasons, the number of simultaneous streams permitted is capped at three.

 - Roku (OS 9.3 and later)